Starcounter/Docs/guides/database/datatypes/README.md

 The data types `Boolean`, `Byte`, `DateTime`, `Double`, `Int16`, `Int32`, `Int64`, `SByte`, `Single`, `String`, `UInt16`, `UInt32`, `UInt64` correspond to the .NET data types with the same names.

+### String

+The `String` data type can store data up to 1 MB of encoded string data.
+Thus, all strings with a length of less than 270600 will fit into the string datatype.
+Strings longer than 270600 might fit depending on string content.

 ### Decimal

 The data type `Decimal` is stored as a 64-bit integer and has a precision of six decimals and a range between `4398046511104.999999` amd `-4398046511103.999999`.
 Trying to set the `Decimal` data type to a more precise value or to a value outside of the range throws `ScErrCLRDecToX6DecRangeError (SCERR4246)`.
 In those cases, `Double` can be used if data loss is acceptable.